FarkostInteractive/VerdantPage/Documentation/QuickStart.md

 []

 We now need something for the camera to render.
-In Verdant, the basic concept is that vegetation grows on Verdant Surfaces. *A mesh or terrain can be made into a Verdant Surface by adding the corresponding component.
-Vegetation will then be placed onto the surface at runtime*.
+In Verdant, the basic concept is that vegetation grows on Verdant Surfaces. **A mesh or terrain can be made into a Verdant Surface by adding the corresponding component.
+Vegetation will then be placed onto the surface at runtime.**

 Add a simple cube to the scene and shape it into a floor object.
 You can also use an existing mesh if you already have something for your ground.
 Either way, select the object and add the [VerdantObject](ComponentReference/VerdantObject.html) component to it.
 This will tell Verdant to treat the mesh as a Verdant Surface.